lisabronwyn/228-goal-design-and-build/README.md

 ## Context

-Registering your own domain and dreaming up your personal brand for your new career as a software/web developer isn't something to be taken lightly.
+Registering your own domain and working on your personal brand for your new career as a software/web developer isn't something to be taken lightly.
 A lot of thought should go into your professional presentation and reputation online.

 It is also a rewarding experience that will help you achieve many "a-ha" moments.
 Nothing says "I'm on the ball" more than having your own domain and especially your own me@me.com or info@richsoftwaredeveloper.com email address to give out and place on all of your promotional materials like your resume and/or business cards, etc.